- Length via eastern route: 632 km

 More information about the creation of the bicycle route can be found here: On Two Wheels.

 Disclaimer: The information about this route is collected with the greatest care.
 Opening times, routes and available accommodations can vary over time.
-Via Gaia can not be made responsible for any consequences and/or damages through the use of the contents of this website.
+Via Gaia can not be made responsible for any consequences and/or damages through the use of the contents of this website and the guide.

 Some texts on this site have been used with permission from www.pilegrimsleden.no